 The HT-400 comes with both digital and analog* video output as standard.
 The main purpose of the Hymnal Plus will always be to accompany the singing of congregational music, but there are many resources available for subtly enhancing a service with visual elements, aside from displaying song lyrics.

-If you do display song lyrics during a service, you can either type them straight into the Hymnal Plus or create text files externally (using a PC) and copy them onto the Hymnal Plus SD memory card.
-You can link a text file to any tune in the repertoire and (with some very basic text formatting) the Hymnal Plus will display your song lyrics automatically as it plays the music, showing a verse (or chorus) at a time.
+If you do display song lyrics during a service, save your lyrics as PDF files on a PC and copy them onto the Hymnal Plus SD memory card.
+You can link a PDF file to any tune in the repertoire and (with some very basic text formatting) the Hymnal Plus will display your song lyrics automatically as it plays the music, showing a verse (or chorus) at a time.
 The vector font engine and 24-bit RGB colour output provide a high-quality display of song lyrics and other texts. *Requires simple connector adaptor

 The new Hymnal Plus comes with an A-Z Master Index book, listing all the songs available in the standard repertoire.
 You can also browse through the master index (or any of the installed hymn book indexes) on-screen at the swipe of a finger, or search for tunes using the clear on-screen keyboard.
 (You can connect a USB qwerty typing keyboard if you prefer.)

 The new OurBook feature lets you create your own sub-list of songs from the vast repertoire of the Hymnal Plus.
 Whether you want to make up a numbered index to another hymn book or your church has its own unique collection of songs compiled over time, you can easily pull them into your own numbered list for future use.